radareorg/radare2/DEVELOPERS.md

 ```sh
    git clone git://github.com/radare/radare2
 ```
-Other packages radare2 depends on, such as Capstone, are pull from their git repository as required.
+Other packages radare2 depends on, such as Capstone, are pulled from their git repository as required.

-To get an up to date copy of the repository you should perform the following steps:
+To get an up-to-date copy of the repository, you should perform the following steps:
 ```sh
    git pull
 ```

-If you have conflicts in your local copy it's because you have modified files which are conflicting with the incoming patchsets.
-To get a clean source directory type the following command:
+If you have conflicts in your local copy, it's because you have modified files which are conflicting with the incoming patchsets.
+To get a clean source directory, type the following command:
 ```sh
    git clean -xdf
    git reset --hard